• Skip to primary navigation

 French onion soup is a comfort food for me.
 The croutons and the melted cheese on top are a bonus treat when I have this.
 Love it!

 This recipe makes a large batch.
 I also store leftovers in single servings.
-Take a look below to see how I do that.
+Please take a look below to see how I do that.

 Different toppings for French Onion Soup